Skip to main content

 Rule 4123-14-01 | Non-complying employers within the meaning of the law.

-(1) For purposes of this rule, due date shall be defined as sixty days after the invoice date of an obligation, billing, account or assessment that is greater than one thousand dollars if no administrative appeal as permitted by law is filed or sixty days following an administrative or court order that has become final.
+(1) For purposes of this rule, due date is defined as sixty days after the invoice date of an obligation, billing, account or assessment that is greater than one thousand dollars if no administrative appeal as permitted by law is filed or sixty days following an administrative or court order that has become final.

 (2) Coverage will lapse if an obligation, billing, account or assessment that is greater than one thousand dollars remains unpaid as of the due date as defined in paragraph (B)(1) of this rule.

-(C) An employer found to be a non-complying employer under paragraph (B) of this rule shall have coverage reinstated as of the date of payment of an obligation, billing, account or assessment that is greater than one thousand dollars from which no appeal or protest is filed.
+(C) An employer found to be a non-complying employer under paragraph (B) of this rule will have coverage reinstated as of the date of payment of an obligation, billing, account or assessment that is greater than one thousand dollars from which no appeal or protest is filed.

-(D) An employer found to be a non-complying employer under paragraph (B) of this rule and that has filed a timely protest or appeal, shall have coverage reinstated and noncompliance period vacated, pending final administrative adjudication of that protest or appeal.
+(D) An employer found to be a non-complying employer under paragraph (B) of this rule and that has filed a timely protest or appeal, will have coverage reinstated and noncompliance period vacated, pending final administrative adjudication of that protest or appeal.

 Supplemental Information